XML Press on Twitter

 Inside the Book

-The Boost C++ Libraries is current through version 1.47.0 (July, 2011) of the Boost C++ libraries, and all of the more than 250 examples have been tested with that version of the libraries.
+The Boost C++ Libraries is current through version 1.56.0 (August, 2014) of the Boost C++ libraries, and all of the more than 430 examples have been tested with that version of the libraries.

 About the Author

 Boris Schäling is an active member of the Boost C++ community.
-He was a Boost C++ representative at the Google Summer of Code Mentor Summit 2010 and spoke at the Boost C++ conference BoostCon 2011.
-He leads a project to create a C++ process management library in Boost and proposes improvements and extensions to various Boost libraries from time to time.
+He is a regular speaker at C++Now (formerly known as BoostCon) and Meeting C++, and he has given talks on various Boost libraries.
+He acted as the Boost administrator for the Google Summer of Code program and was a Boost C++ representative at the Google Summer of Code Mentor Summit 2010.
+He is the driving force behind creating a C++ process management library in Boost and proposes improvements and extensions to various Boost libraries from time to time.

 Schäling’s main interest in C++ is improving efficiency in software development projects and making C++ easier to use.
-He has worked as a consultant and trainer helping companies reach these goals using the Boost C++ Libraries.
+He has worked as a consultant and trainer, helping companies reach these goals using the Boost C++ Libraries.
 He has extensive international experience and is currently living in Amsterdam, the Netherlands.

 What are They Saying?